brunotco/guides/README.md

 # Guides
-Collection of guides and to-dos for same softwares and tools I used.
+Collection of guides and helpers for systems, softwares and tools.